camilocorreaUdeA/go-training/A_tour_of_Go/Basic_types_and_Variables.md

 Try the code online [here](https://goplay.space/#hOvyNYD8-S3)

-__Higher-Order__: In Go, language, a function is called a Higher-Order Function if it fulfills one of the following conditions:
+__Higher-Order__: In Go, a function is called a Higher-Order Function if it fulfills one of the following conditions:

 * Passing Functions as an Argument to Another Function